 Sedums or stonecrop are extremely attractive additions to any garden.
-These drought-resistant succulents are known for their thick leaves, fleshy stems, and clusters of star-shaped flowers that brighten up a garden especially in the fall.
+These drought-resistant succulents are known for their thick succulent leaves, fleshy sturdy stems, and succulent foliage like star-shaped flower clusters that brighten up a garden especially, in the fall.

-Furthermore, they’re so easy to grow that even novice gardeners can successfully propagate them in the garden.
+Furthermore, they are such an easy plant to grow that even novice gardeners can successfully propagate them in the garden.
 Today, we’ll be taking a deep dive into planting and caring for sedums in your garden.

 Let’s get started!